Imaging Science and Informatics Portfolio Program and Fellowship

 To be eligible for the Portfolio Program, applicants must be a master's or doctoral student in Biomedical Engineering or Electrical & Computer Engineering at The University of Texas at Austin.
 Applicants from other programs will require special review by the portfolio program directors.

 The Department of Biomedical Engineering was awarded a Ruth L. Kirschstein National Research Service Award (NRSA) training grant from the National Institute of Biomedical Imaging and Bioengineering (NIBIB), an Institute within the National Institutes of Health (NIH).
-This grant includes competitive fellowships to support selected UT biomedical engineering graduate students accepted into the Portfolio Program for five years, from 2009 to 2014.
+This grant includes competitive fellowships to support selected UT biomedical engineering graduate students accepted into the Portfolio Program.
 The prestigious one-year fellowship includes a stipend, summer travel stipend, and tuition.
 Ph.D. program applicants who express interest in the Portfolio Program on the department application will automatically be considered for a fellowship.